-4.2 What environmental laws affect the use and occupation of real estate?
+2. What environmental laws affect the use and occupation of real estate?

-The main environmental laws that affect the use and occupation of real estate are the soil legislation, the legislation on hazardous substances (such as PCB and asbestos), the legislation on energy performance and the legislation on environmental permits imposing a range of conditions of operation, including emission limits, energy performance regulations and the same
+The main environmental laws that affect the use and occupation of real estate are soil legislation, legislation on hazardous substances (such as PCB and asbestos), legislation on energy performance (including obligations to perform certain investments within a set timeframe upon acquisition for low energy performant properties in some regions and/or rent indexation limits for some low energy performant properties in some regions) and the legislation on environmental permits.
+These various legislations impose a range of conditions on the operation of the real property, including emission limits, energy performance regulations and similar conditions.

-4.3 What main permits or licenses are required for building or occupying real estate?
+3. What main permits or licenses are required for building or occupying real estate?